 An Act to ratify an Agreement between the State of Western Australia and Western Mining Corporation Limited with respect to the mining and treatment of certain uranium ore reserves.

-[Assented to 12 December 1978.]

-Be it enacted —

 1. Short title

 This Act may be cited as the Uranium (Yeelirrie) Agreement Act 1978.